GoMyCode-nextGen/javascript-functions/Readme.md

 }
 returnFive(); // -> 5
 ```
-Write a function called helloWorldAgain that takes no parameters and returns the string “Hello World Again” when invoked.
+### 4.Write a function called helloWorldAgain that takes no parameters and returns the string “Hello World Again” when invoked.

 ```js
 function helloWorldAgain() {